nachocaru/xaprb.com/content/blog/2009-08-30-failure-scenarios-and-solutions-in-master-master-replication.md

   - replication
   - STONITH
 ---
-I&#8217;ve been thinking recently about the failure scenarios of MySQL replication clusters, such as master-master pairs or master-master-with-slaves.
+I've been thinking recently about the failure scenarios of MySQL replication clusters, such as master-master pairs or master-master-with-slaves.
 There are a few tools that are designed to help manage failover and load balancing in such clusters, by moving virtual IP addresses around.
-The ones I&#8217;m familiar with don&#8217;t always do the right thing when an irregularity is detected.
-I&#8217;ve been debating what the best way to do replication clustering with automatic failover really is.
+The ones I'm familiar with don't always do the right thing when an irregularity is detected.
+I've been debating what the best way to do replication clustering with automatic failover really is.

-I&#8217;d like to hear your thoughts on the following question: what types of scenarios require what kind of response from such a tool?
+I'd like to hear your thoughts on the following question: what types of scenarios require what kind of response from such a tool?

 I can think of a number of failures.
 Let me give just a few simple examples in a master-master pair: